Mountain Province

 Fidelisan Village and Fidelisan Falls

-Located above Bomod-ok Falls, Fidelisan Village offers not just mountain views but also access to a beautiful, lesser-known cascade—Fidelisan Falls.
-The village is part of the local trekking route but rarely explored beyond a quick stop.
-Staying overnight in a homestay allows deeper cultural interaction and peaceful sunrise views over the valley.
+Located above Bomod-ok Falls, Fidelisan Village offers stunning mountain views and access to a beautiful, lesser-known waterfall.
+Staying overnight in a homestay allows deeper cultural interaction and serene sunrise views.

 Mount Fato (Sagada)